watanabe-j/qfratio/README.md

     Suggests: gsl, mvtnorm, CompQuadForm, graphics, stats, testthat (>= 3.0.0), rlang (>= 0.4.7), knitr, rmarkdown

-Note that the [GNU Scientific Library](https://www.gnu.org/software/gsl/) (`GSL`) needs to be installed separately to use `RcppGSL`.
-It seems that Windows users with a recent version of `Rtools` can skip this installation.
+This version bundles relevant files from the [GNU Scientific Library](https://www.gnu.org/software/gsl/), so that it does not need to be installed separately.

 If installing from source, you also need [`pandoc`](https://pandoc.org) for correctly building the vignette.
 For `pandoc < 2.11`,